 If the patterns above resonate and you’re considering whether to restart a technology programme, these four questions are worth answering honestly before any vendor conversation begins.

 Can you name the three manual processes that cost the most in payroll each year?
-If the answer is no, the problem isn’t lack of technology — it’s lack of operational visibility.
+If the answer is no, operational visibility is the real gap, not technology.
 That’s where to start.
-The Strategic Diagnostic Workshop exists precisely to answer this question.
+The Profit Leak Diagnostic exists precisely to surface which processes are quietly leaking the most profit, before you commit to fixing any of them.

 Does every item on your potential roadmap have an FTE-saving estimate attached?
 Without those numbers, you’re evaluating features, not outcomes.
 Add the numbers before shortlisting anything.

-Is there a single person accountable for the business outcome, not just the delivery?
+Is there a single person accountable for the business outcome — beyond just the delivery?
 Technology projects fail when the accountability stops at delivery.
 Someone needs to own the P&L result.
 If that person isn’t identified before the project starts, the project doesn’t have an owner.

 Can you get to a measurable result within 90 days?
-If the first proof point is 18 months away, the engagement is structured around the vendor’s convenience, not your risk management.
-Quick Wins that are live within 6 weeks are not a nice-to-have — they are the mechanism by which trust gets rebuilt.
+If the first proof point is 18 months away, the engagement is structured around the vendor’s convenience rather than your risk management.
+Quick Wins that are live within 6 weeks function as the mechanism by which trust gets rebuilt — a genuine necessity, not a nice extra.

 These questions don’t require a technology strategy to answer.
 They require honesty about what the last project was actually missing — and what would need to be different for the next one to land differently.
 For a broader framing on how to approach digital transformation strategy at the mid-market level, that lens is worth reading alongside this.